1. Objectives and overview

 2.7 Ensure influence and oversight

-Company's internal performance management and review: As part of establishing an effective ESG Management System the company should establish a mechanism for overseeing its ESG progress (e.g. Board oversight).
-Fund managers should have access to information related to this system (e.g. Board minutes, ESG Committee minutes).
+- Company’s internal performance management and review: As part of establishing an effective E&S management system, the company should establish a mechanism for overseeing its E&S progress (e.g. board oversight).
+Fund managers should have access to information related to this system (e.g. board minutes, ESG sub-committee minutes).

 2.8 Prepare due diligence reports